useStable/code-exercise/README.md

 # Stable | Code Exercise

 For this exercise, you'll implement a simple web application for users to view physical mail they've received at a Stable facility.
-Once the web application is complete, you'll demo and review it with a member of the Stable engineering team.
+Once the web application is complete, your submission will be reviewed.
+If we decide to move forward with the interview process, you'll demo and walk through your submission with someone from the Stable engineering team.

 This exercise should take 2 - 4 hours to complete.